pelias/acceptance-tests/README.md

      + `string`: a matching object will be looked up in the `locations.json` file.
 Allows you to easily reuse the same object for multiple test-cases.

+   If `properties` is `null`, the test-case is assumed to be a placeholder.

 + `unexpected` is analogous to `expected`, except that you *cannot* specify a `priorityThresh` and the `properties` array does *not* support strings.